 While healthy grandparents can enrich your child’s life, grandparents—healthy or narcissistic— are not essential to your children’s development.
 Your children will not feel an emptiness if grandparents are not part of their lives.
 Conversely, tolerating your parents in your family’s life could induce the presence of emotional abuse and inflict toxicity into your children’s reality— be judicious in your choice to protect your children from abuse.

-Unless it serves their needs and selfish agenda, narcissistic parents will not support you.
-Innocent children are tempting, loving targets for narcissistic grandparents who refuse to be held accountable.
-They do not respect individuality and personal choices; any diversion from their strict control will be admonished, mocked, criticized, and squelched.
-Their pathetic addiction to need for admiration and control is the veiled motivation behind the hollow narcissist’s every move.
+Unless it serves their needs and selfish agenda, narcissistic parents will not support you (and if they appear to, watch out for the accompanying lies and manipulation).
+Innocent children are tempting targets for narcissistic grandparents who refuse to be held accountable.
+Narcissists do not respect individuality and personal choices; any diversion from their strict control will be admonished, mocked, criticized, and squelched.
+Their pathetic need for admiration and control is the veiled motivation behind the hollow narcissist’s every move.

 Adult children of narcissists often struggle with enforcing boundaries with their parents.
 Replicating similar dynamics in their adult relationships is common and difficult to avoid.
 Feelings of guilt and fear prevents adult survivors from putting a firm barrier between them and their abusive parent(s).
 Do not allow conflicted feelings to prevent you from putting an invisible fence of protection around your children.

 Just as you would protect your children from a toxic spill, shelter your innocent children from abusive adults.
 This is good parenting.
 You know your parents, and you recognize that their behavior is driven by their addiction to controlling everyone around them.
 By manipulating your children, your parents carry on the intense emotional and psychological abuse you suffered in their care.
 No matter the pressure(s) you face, you and your children will benefit from your bravery to stop generational abuse.